 Code for Australia and the Victorian Government’s Public Sector Innovation Fund have relaunched the Code for Victoria program for a second year, working together with the public to find new solutions to old problems.

-Launched on March 3rd 2017, the Code for Victoria II – Women in Tech Program pairs talented female technologists with state government change-makers to tackle challenges facing Victoria.
+From June-December 2017 the Code for Victoria II – Women in Tech Program will pair talented female technologists with state government change-makers to tackle challenges facing Victoria.

-The challenge calls on Victorian Government departments and agencies to nominate problems or ideas that could benefit from open innovation and collaboration.
+The program called on government departments and agencies to nominate problems or ideas that could benefit from open innovation and collaboration.

 what is a fellow?

 Fellows serve as agents for change, helping shape our state.
 The Fellowship program pairs teams of technologists, designers and community organisers with top civil-servants and change-makers in the government departments to tackle some of our state's biggest challenges.

 Government Hosts are the point of contact for embedded Fellows.
 They identify challenges in their department or agency that technology could solve.
 This could be focused on supporting agencies, delivering on state priorities, or technology that has a cross-agency impact on state government.